Mel B on mystery Spice Girls project, updated autobiography: "You have to put yourself back together"

 "Because you're full of shame, guilt, you have to put yourself back together.
 You have to learn to trust yourself.
 You've got a lot of relationships that you need to recover.
 So it's not easy."

-Admitting that she went back to her abusive ex "six or seven times," Mel says she's sharing her story because "if we don't start talking about it and making cultural change, we're not doing us women any favors — because it predominantly happens to women."
+Admitting that she went back to the ex she claims was abusive ex "six or seven times," Mel says she's sharing her story because "if we don't start talking about it and making cultural change, we're not doing us women any favors — because it predominantly happens to women."

 Still, Mel believes she's a survivor and is looking forward to her next chapter, which will including that Spice Girls project.

-Note: (This story has been updated from an earlier version posted on 3/27/24).